On the Minkowski content of self-similar random homogeneous iterated function systems: Introduction

 \paragraph{The average Minkowski content.} The average Minkowski content of a compact set $K$ is given by

-The average Minkowski content is, unsurprisingly, an averaging over the Lebesgue measure decay, that still preserves the critical exponent of a set.
-Should the small scale behaviour be periodic, as it is the case for some self-similar sets, the average Minkowski content still exists.
-As with the Minkowski content, we write $\underline{\fM}$ and $\overline{\fM}$ for the upper and lower average Minkowski content, obtained by taking the upper and lower limit in \eqref{eq:DefinitionAverage}, respectively.
+The average Minkowski content is an averaging over the decay of the Lebesgue measure, that preserves the critical exponent of a set if it exists.
+That is, if the Minkowski dimension of a set $K$ is $s>0$, then $\fM^t(K)=0$ for $t<s$ and $\fM^t(K) =\infty$ for $t>s$.
+Should the small scale behaviour be periodic, as is the case for some self-similar sets, the average Minkowski content still exists.
+As with the Minkowski content, we write $\underline{\fM}^s$ and $\overline{\fM}^s$ for the upper and lower average Minkowski content, obtained by taking the upper and lower limit in \eqref{eq:DefinitionAverage}, respectively.

 \paragraph{Random attractors and results.} It is a general observation that introducing randomness can homogenise local structures.
 This is especially visible in stochastically self-similar sets, first considered in \cite{Falconer86, Graf87,Mauldin86}.
 These sets satisfy a similar invariance to deterministic self-similar sets given by